 Abbott Lingo — if cost is a priority

-At $49/month versus $99 for Stelo, Lingo delivers comparable core accuracy at half the price.
-For most wellness-focused users, it's the smarter starting point.
-Upgrade to Stelo if you need Clarity integration or deeper data export.
+At $89/month versus $99 for Stelo, Lingo is the lower-cost option (Stelo's published MARD range is the lower/better one, but the two overlap and both are accurate enough for wellness use).
+For most price-focused wellness users, Lingo is the smarter starting point.
+Upgrade to Stelo if you want the better-published accuracy range, Clarity integration, or deeper data export.

 Read the full Lingo review →Dexcom Stelo — for data-focused users